johnfairh/site/sourcekit_docinfo.md

 applies to current compiler flags used for platform.

-Gets doc comment via `ide::getDocumentationCommentAsXML()` which does the parent lookup thing for undocumented members.
+Gets doc comment via `ide::getDocumentationCommentAsXML()` which does the parent lookup thing for undocumented members of classes and protocol extensions.
+It does not handle protocol conformances -- so `cursorinfo` is better.

 Collect generic params (&lt;T&gt; variables being declared in entity name) and generic requirements ("T: C" clauses).